postmates/configurable-hpa/README.md

 For more info about how HPA in v1.10.8 works and what these parameters means check [the internal sig-autoscaling document](https://docs.google.com/document/d/1Gy90Rbjazq3yYEUL-5cvoVBgxpzcJC9vcfhAkkhMINs/edit#),

-This becomes a problem for us as we need to have some Services scaling up really fast (i.e. IPA during promos).
+This becomes a problem for us as we need to have some Services scaling up really fast and at the same time we need some Services scaling "as usual".
 So we implemented a [CRD (Custom Resource Definition)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and a corresponding controller that will mimic vanilla HPA, and will be flexibly configurable.

+The skeleton of the controller is created with the help of [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).

 # Quick Start Guide